 Lightweight & Breathable

-One final benefit of hiking in La Sportiva Bushidos is breathability.
-When hitting trails in the summertime, whether it’s for hiking, climbing, biking, or running, we appreciate the mesh cloth of the shoe that keeps your feet cool.
+One final amazing thing about La Sportiva’s Bushidos is its breathability.
+When hitting trails in the summertime, we appreciate the mesh cloth of the shoe that keeps your feet cool.

 In addition, if your feet are cooler, they’ll get much less swollen on long hikes making you overall more comfortable.

 Their lightweight structure is also the only negative for us.
-We average 250 miles of hiking per year which means we usually have to replace them annually.
-This is a minor downside to such fantastic shoes which is why we continue to wear Bushidos.
+We probably average close to 500 miles of hiking per year which means we usually have to replace them annually.
+This is a minor downside to such fantastic shoes which is why we continue to wear La Sportiva Bushidos.

-- They have to be replaced often (at least if you rack miles as fast as we do)
+- Have To Be Replaced Often (at least if you rack miles as fast as we do)

-We are huge fans of Bushidos due to their versatility and comfort.
+We are huge fans of La Sportiva’s Bushidos Trail Runners due to their versatility and comfort.
 Bushidos are not as expensive as hiking boots, however, you will need to replace them more often.
 If you don’t hike that often, they could last 3-5 years.
 We replace ours every 300 miles so it really depends on the person.

 Bushidos are not a cheap shoe but all their benefits are worth it for us.
-They’re our absolute #1 adventure shoe and we recommend these shoes to all hiker, backpackers, and adventurers.
+They’re our absolute #1 adventure shoe and we recommend these shoes to all hikers, backpackers, and adventurers.